Six easy ways to encourage your child to read

 4. Link Books to Their Interests

-If your child loves football, nature, or mysteries, choose books in those areas.
+If your child loves sports, nature, or mysteries, choose books in those areas, to begin with.
+And if handing them a Ronaldo or Virat Kohli book is what finally gets them reading, celebrate it!
+A book is a book, even if it comes with goal celebrations or cricket stats.
 Once they experience the thrill of a story that speaks to their passions, they’ll be more open to exploring other genres.

 5. Make Reading Visible and Social